 - Omar Khayyam circa 1120 AD

 The buildings that house Rubaiyat were built in the early 1890's.
 The original stores housed everything from a mail order dry goods store to a ladies ready-to-wear boutique.
 In the early to mid 1900's the buildings housed a jewelery store, a hardware store, and the original Donlon Drug.
 The upstairs was also used as a speak-easy during prohibition.
 In the early 1950's, Bill Brickley opened a five and dime store.
 He sold out in 1960 to Ben Franklin Stores and the buildings were combined into what you see now as one storefront.
 After the Ben Franklin closed in the early 1990's, the building housed an office supply store, antique store, and a dollar store.
 After Rubaiyat purchased the building in 2007, the original tin ceiling was exposed as well as the brick walls.
-The front doors are the original doors that were found upstairs during the renovation.
 Now, at Rubaiyat, we hope that you'll sit back and enjoy the history and the work of art that we have created here in Decorah.